Making Money With Pay Per Click

 This is an article from the final section of our How to Create a Website guide, on making money with your website.
 If you don't already have a WordPress website created, you'll need to start at the beginning before this will work for you.
 There is no other way to make money with Pay Per Click: you must have a website.

 Making money with your website is definitely possible.
 There are a number of different ways that you can make money, but the easiest is through the pay-per-click model.

 - Google Adsense

 We're going to continue by talking more about Google AdSense, not because it's necessarily the best PPC ad network, but because it's the most well known and biggest ad network on the Internet.

 With PPC advertising, ads will be displayed on your website and you will be paid whenever someone clicks on them.
 Companies are paying Google (and other PPC ad network providers) to advertise through their ad network.
 Google then automatically chooses relevant sites within their network on which to place their ads: this could be your website.

 The ads that Google will display on your website will depend on a variety of different factors and will fluctuate depending on the industry and topic of the page.
 Lets take a closer look at PPC.

 Getting paid per click is the most popular way to generate money from your blog.
 The reason for this is because you don't ever need to go look for advertisers or negotiate directly with companies looking to spend money on advertising.
 Google does all that for you.

 Google has the most popular PPC program out there called Google Adsense.
-This program allows publishers and bloggers like yourself to insert a little bit of html code on their website, and have ads displayed to their viewers.
+This program allows publishers, bloggers, and owners of any website to insert a little bit of html code on their website, and have ads displayed to their website's visitors.